sudotman/BetterUnity/README.md

 - ~~Update RenameSuite's gif.~~
 - ~~Make ScreenToLog scale according to our window size. [possible solution is to use GUI.matrix]~~
 - ~~<b>Store GIFs on the cloud</b>.
 [Very essential, the repo is growing fast]~~
+- ~~Update dynamic scaling of InspectorText. [using a bandaid fix for now which is really triggering]~~
 - Assembly definitions are not properly architectured, yet.
 Need to refactor and organize components into proper categories.
 - Add more controllers templates.
 - Add more VR utiltiy scripts.